How to Pick the Best Handgun Caliber For Hunting

 Here’s a look at 10 handgun hunting cartridges paired with a suitable load for hunting just about everything.
 Is there some overlap, and did we leave some options out?
 Sure.
 But if you follow this guide, the failures you experience will be because of bad shooting.

-.22 Long Rifle: For Squirrels, Rabbits, and Small Game up to 30 Pounds
+.22 Long Rifle: The Best Handgun Caliber For Hunting Small Game up to 30 Pounds

 When hunting small game like squirrels and rabbits—and even larger critters like raccoons and fox—with a handgun, there’s no cartridge better for the job than the .22 LR.
 It has minimal recoil, minimal noise, and the ammunition—even the expensive stuff—is affordable.
 Load selection, however, is important.
 Common lead round-nose bullets penetrate well but do not damage much tissue, and some hollow point bullets will not achieve a velocity high enough to expand when fired from short pistol barrels.
 A better choice is a high-velocity hollow-point like the CCI Velocitor.
 With almost 100 foot-pounds of muzzle energy, it is one of the hardest-hitting .22 LR loads available.
 It’s also generally very accurate.

-.32 H&R Magnum: For Javelina and Small Deer up to 100 Pounds
+.32 H&R Magnum: The Best Handgun Caliber For Hunting Javelina and Small Deer up to 100 Pounds

 Often overlooked as a hunting cartridge, the .32 H&R Magnum is very versatile.
 This is partly because .32 H&R Magnum revolvers will also fire .32 ACP, .32 Short, and .32 Long ammunition, but it’s mostly because the cartridge operates in a powerband between the .22 Long Rifle and .357 Magnum.
 It can take deer and feral hogs, but its true forte is animals weighing less than 100 pounds, like javelina.
 There aren’t a lot of loads in this chambering to choose from, but the unquestionable best for anything larger than a woodchuck is Buffalo Bore’s 130-grain deep-penetrating hard-cast load that generates 375 foot-pounds of muzzle energy.

-.327 Federal Magnum: For Deer and Feral Hogs up to 200 Pounds
+.327 Federal Magnum: The Best Handgun Caliber For Hunting Deer and Feral Hogs up to 200 Pounds

 Loaded to a maximum average pressure of 45,000 psi, the .327 Federal Magnum is one of the most powerful handgun cartridges commercially loaded.
 Because of its high velocity and slightly smaller diameter bullet, it will often out penetrate similar .357 Magnum loads.
 Like with the .32 H&R Magnum, the Buffalo Bore hard-cast load is excellent for big game.
 However, the new Federal 127-grain HammerDown load, which will leave a four-inch barrel at almost 1300 fps, should be more than sufficient for deer and feral hogs.
 The molecularly bonded bullet will expand well, and because it retains all of its weight, it will penetrate deep.
 The .327 Federal Magnum also generates .357-like muzzle energy with less recoil.
 But make sure you wear ear protection even when hunting.
 With ammo loaded to pressures this high, the guns are ear-splitting loud.